mkuzak/R-intro-bayarea/README.md

 Whole environment should get setup once you load it in RStudio.
 It is an good idea to create an RStudio project from this repository directory .
 To do it: `File -> New Project -> Existing Directory` ([read about wrking with projects](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects)).

 ## Setup issues
+### Windows
+Install [RTools](http://cran.r-project.org/bin/windows/Rtools/) to be able to build packages.
+This should be done after installing R and before creating a project in R studio.

 ### Mac OS X
 If you get
 ```